diogoff/trackml-100/README.md

 We could try to create a model that reproduces this particular experimental setup.
 We could even try to learn that model from the training data, and I guess many competitors have worked along these lines.

 However, in this competition I tried to use a more general approach.
-Regardless of the particular experimental setup, but given that particle trajectories are constrained by such setup, I tried to answer the following question:
+Regardless of the particular experimental setup, I tried to answer the following question:

 * *Given a large amount of training data (in the form of particle trajectories)*